zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ## Logging metadata to the `ModelVersion` object

-One of the most useful way's of interacting with model versions in ZenML is the ability to associate metadata with them.
-[As mentioned before](fetching-pipelines.md#artifact-information), artifact metadata is an arbitary dictionary of key-value pairs that are useful to understand the nature of the data.
+[Just as one can associate metadata with artifacts](manage-artifacts.md#logging-metadata-for-an-artifact), model versions too can take a dictionary of key-value pairs to capture their metadata.
+This is achieved using the `log_model_version_metadata` method:

 ```python
 from zenml import get_step_context, step, log_model_version_metadata